MrSakine/alx-system_engineering-devops/0x05-processes_and_signals/README.md

   - Creates a file containing its PID in `/var/run/my_process.pid`
   - Displays `manage_my_process` restarted
 Displays `Usage: manage_my_process {start|stop|restart}` if any other argument or no argument is passed

+### 102-zombie.c
+a C program that creates 5 zombie processes